Hill-Luke/silly-things/shrq_radio/README.md

 - Plays silly, radio-themed jingles as interludes
 - CLI-based, no inputs required

 **NOTE:** SHRQ Radio requires Python 3.12.
-Newer versions of python are not compatible
+Newer versions of python are not compatible.

+SHRQ also reads from the encoding on your mp3 files to get the `song name`, `artist`, and `album` for the host's commentary.
+It's worthwhile to use a program like [Picard](https://picard.musicbrainz.org/) to clean up your library prior to running SHRQ.

 ## Setup